-- 6.6.1 Applications for new agricultural uses shall be permitted in the Plan area, subject to provisions of the Land Use Bylaw, and municipal approval. - 6.6.2 With the exception of allowing for natural resource gravel extraction in the Future Study Area, existing agricultural lands within the Plan area shall be retained for agricultural purposes, until development consistent with this ASP is approved by the County. - 6.6.3 Developments in the Planning Areas should be encouraged to incorporate uses that contribute to or support agri-business in the region. - 6.6.4 Phasing and Development in the Planning Areas shall occur in a clustered and contiguous manner, while accommodating drainage patterns as development occurs.
+- 6.6.1 Applications for new agricultural uses shall be permitted in the Plan area, subject to provisions of the Land Use Bylaw, and municipal approval. - 6.6.2 Existing agricultural lands within the Plan area shall be retained for agricultural purposes, until development consistent with this ASP is approved by the County. - 6.6.3 Developments in the Planning Areas should be encouraged to incorporate uses that contribute to or support agri-business in the region. - 6.6.4 Phasing and Development in the Planning Areas shall occur in a clustered and contiguous manner, while accommodating drainage patterns as development occurs.